 Osseointegration for limbs involves inserting a metal rod into an arm or leg bone.
 The bone then fuses with the rod in a manner similar to fracture healing.
-The resulting implant offers numerous benefits but also introduces significant health risks.
+The resulting implant offers numerous benefits but also introduces some health risks.

 Traditional Prosthetic Attachments

 Traditional prostheses used a fitted socket, often combined with a harness or other type of suspension system.

 Osseointegration provides an alternative mechanism for attachment by eliminating the need for external sockets.

 Prosthetic Attachments With Osseointegration